EFDos/mupengui/README.md

 ### Other

 Your system must be at least compatible with a Gnome Environment and libgranite must be installed.
-The project used the Meson build system.
+The project uses the Meson build system.

 **Configure and create a build directory**